pointybeard/symphony-2/README.md

 Note, when pre-boot scripts are run, the Symphony core has not been initialised, i.e. there is no database connection and the main autoloader has not been included.

-### 2. JSON formatted config
+### JSON formatted config

 It is now expected that config will be a JSON file.
 Using JSON instead of an autogenerated PHP file makes loading, parsing, and saving the config much easier.
 Not to mention more readable.

-### 3. Removal of all built-in fields
+### Removal of built-in fields

 In effort to remove clutter and give developers the option of streamlining their builds even further, all of the built-in fields (Date, Input, Textarea, Select, Taglist, Author, Checkbox, and Upload) have been removed.

 To add these fields back in, download and install the [Classic Fields Extension](https://github.com/pointybeard/classicfields).
 This extension lets you selectively install/uninstall any or all of these core fields as required.

-### 4. Support for additional XSLT processors
+### Support for additional XSLT processors

 This feature allows extensions to provide additional XSLT processor libaries which are then registered with Symphony and selectable in System Preferences.
 For example, [Saxon/C](https://github.com/pointybeard/saxon) adds XSLT 3.0 support.

-## Why bother?
+## Support

-This build of Symphony CMS makes some fairly substantial changes which would be unlikely to be accepted back into the official repository.

-The key reason this particular build was created was to support the development of [Orchestra](https://github.com/pointybeard/orchestra) which is a meta package for scaffolding and rapidly deploying Symphony CMS builds.
-Orchestra drastically changes the folder structure of Symphony and provides additional features that wouldn't have been possible otherwise.

-This build of Symphony also makes extensions like [Saxon/C](https://github.com/pointybeard/saxon) possible, giving long overdue support for XSLT 3.0.
+If you believe you have found a bug, please report it using the [GitHub issue tracker][ext-issues], or better yet, fork the library and submit a pull request.

 ## Contributing